Resources & Research

 Trade

-Below, you find our research on the trade and market of the long-tail macaque.
+Below, you find our research on the trade and market of the long-tailed macaque.

 Nijman, V., Spaan, D., Margono, E., Wirdateti & Nekaris, K. A. I. (2017).
 Changes in the Primate Trade in Indonesian Wildlife Markets Over a 25-Year Period: Fewer Apes and Langurs, More Macaques, and Slow Lorises.
 American Journal of Primatology.
 79(11)